SapphireSlash/F.W.S.F.R.S/.github/pull_request_template.md

 ---
 (Describe the changes you have made)

-**Delete this line and the ones under it**
+**Remove this line and the ones below:**

-Make sure you have read the code of conduct and contributing rules.
+Note: read the code of conduct and contributing rules before submitting.